Togo and Benin - Voodoo Ceremony with Masks and Dance

 What documents do we need?

 To visit Togo and Benin, you'll need to apply for visas.
-You can find all the application information on the indicated websites: Visa for Togo, Visa for Benin
+On the listed websites, you can find full application information: Visa for Togo, Visa for Benin

 Can you get mobile service and internet access?

-Upon arrival, we'll purchase local SIM cards that will keep us connected with the rest of the world.
+Upon arrival, we will purchase local SIM cards that will keep us connected with the rest of the world.

 Ready for an adventure?

-Signed up for the expedition, but wondering what to pack?
-You can tick off the gear here to ensure you've got everything prepared.
+Signed up for the expedition but wondering what to pack?
+You can mark your equipment here and ensure you're prepared for everything.

-West Africa is very warm, so lightweight cotton clothes are generally a good idea.
+West Africa is very warm, so light cotton clothing is generally a good idea.

 Undergarments and Socks